 Avoiding assumptions about roles

 Sometimes, I don’t have a preference what role I dance during a song — and sometimes I do.
 When I have a preference (or when I’m unsure what role the other person dances), I make sure to include that consideration in my request to dance.
-As a woman, this sounds like:
+This sounds like:

 - “Would you like to lead or follow for this song?”